bitgrip/jsconfhi/pages/content/message.md

-import Image from './starwars.jpg';
+import Image from './pirates.png';

-# Almost a 'battle of faith', mostly an either/or-question.
+# Pirates of the Norderelbe

 <br />
 <br />